boycce/monastery/docs/readme.md

 * Normalized error responses objects ready for client consumption
 * Custom error messages can be defined in your model definitions
 * Blacklist sensitive fields once in your model definition, or per operation
-* Model methods can accept bracket (multipart/form-data) and dot notation data formats, you can also mix these together
+* Model methods can accept data in bracket (multipart/form) and dot notation, you can also mix these together
 * Automatic Mongo index creation

 #### Why Monastery over Mongoose?